 Siobhan has presented on pretend play development at conferences both nationally and internationally and enjoys delivering training to a wide range of audiences interested in promoting the opportunity for pretend play development in children.
 Siobhan has previously worked in early intervention community settings, private practice and specialist development schools.
 She is currently working within a mainstream school setting, supporting the implementation of pretend play within the curriculum.
 Siobhan continues to research the impact of pretend play development on global developmental functioning and has further interests in researching the role of pretend play development in supporting positive health and wellbeing across the lifespan.

-Registrations for this workshop are now open on our website www.zimei.com.au.
+Expressions of Interest for this workshop are now being sought - please email info@zimei.com.au to express your interest.
 Further workshop enquiries can be directed to Zi Mei Events on info@zimei.com.au or (07) 3847 8375